May 19, 2020

 III.
 Registration Process, Regulations & Fees

 All members of the Montreat College community (employees, residential students and commuters) must complete the Vehicle Registration Form whether they have a vehicle or not.
-Those who do not have a vehicle to register, must declare so on the form, and acknowledge their understanding of all college parking policies.
+Those who do not have a vehicle to register, must declare so on the “No Car on Campus” form, and acknowledge their understanding of all college parking policies.
 Those who will be parking or driving on campus or parking at any college-leased property for any length of time must register their vehicle, pay the appropriate fees, and receive a parking sticker.
 Failure to properly register a vehicle and/or adhere to the parking policy may result in fines, fees, or tickets.
 The student may also be subject to additional disciplinary action based on the college’s student conduct policy.

 Issuance of parking privileges does not guarantee a place to park on the campus and lack of space is not a valid excuse for parking in violation of regulations.

 - Forms for students or staff can be completed at: https://forms.montreat.edu/vehicle-registration/.
-The link location can be found under the MyMontreat or Campus Police section of the college website and on the Life@Montreat mobile app.
-This form must be complete in full before a sticker will be provided.
+The link location can be found under the MyMontreat or Campus Police section of the college website.
+This form must be completed in full before a sticker will be provided.
 Students will be charged a registration fee specific for the academic year which will be placed on the student’s account.

-- Once the form is completed, the Student Services Office will provide a parking sticker for the vehicle which must be immediately placed on the vehicle on lower left side of rear window.
+- Once the form is completed, the Student Life Office will provide a parking sticker for the vehicle which must be immediately placed on the vehicle on the lower left side of the rear window.
 In most cases, parking stickers for incoming or returning students are provided during registration (August or January).
 Outside of the normal registration times, it is the responsibility of the student and/or employee to visit Student Life (Belk 214) for the sticker.

 - Motorcycles and scooters are also vehicles and must be registered.
 The sticker must be affixed to the front fork or front portion of the scooter.
 At no time should motorcycles or scooters be parked on sidewalks, grass or other landscape.
 Any questions should be referred to Campus Police.

-- Failure to have permit on vehicle, though registered, will result in a fine.
-If your parking permit is lost or stolen, a new one can be issued by the Student Services Office.
-Parking Permits are valid for one academic year (i.e. 19-20; note: employee permits are valid ongoing for employee and subject to any future in parking policy and will be notified of substantive changes).
+- Failure to have a permit on a vehicle, though registered, will result in a fine.
+If your parking permit is lost or stolen, a new one can be issued by the Student Life Office.
+Parking Permits are valid for one academic year (i.e. 19-20; note: employee permits are valid indefinitely for the employee and subject to any future changes in parking policy.
+Employees will be notified of substantive changes).

 - College students can only have one vehicle registered at a time.
 One vehicle/student also applies to motorcycles and scooters.

-Fees for Students: (Note fines are listed under Section VII)*
+Fees for Students: (Note: Fines are listed under Section VIII)*

-- The Day Pass will only be issued to commuter students or those living at Ridgecrest.
+- The Day Pass will only be issued to commuter students.